adammmmm/hitless-key-rollover/README.md

 - LOGGING
 - HOSTS

-Guessing they should be pretty self explanatory, USER/PASS will be the credentials for the ssh connection to the routers.
+USER/PASS will be the credentials for the ssh connection to the routers.
 ROLLINTERVAL is how often the keys will be rolled over in hours, 2 hours minimum.
 KEYCHAIN-NAME is:

 [ edit security authentication-key-chains key-chain **THIS** ]